Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 #### The implications of report activation process

-When you choose an *order-by* method it is important to understand the report activation process and therefore some details about that are described here.
+When you choose an *order-by* method it is important to understand the report activation process and therefore, some details about that are described here.

 ![Activation](activation_process.png)